kianga722/twitchChatBot/README.md

 # twitchChatBot
-Trying out a Twitch bot tutorial using Node.js
+Trying out a Twitch Chatbot tutorial using Node.js